The Drinfeld Centre of a Symmetric Fusion Category is 2-Fold Monoidal: The Drinfeld Centre as a Lax 2-Fold Monoidal Category

-\begin{lem} The morphisms $\eta,u_2$ make the diagrams from Definition \ref{lax2fold}\eqref{unitor4} commute for $\otimes_1=\otimes_c$ and $\otimes_2=\otimes_c$.
-Analogously, the morphisms $\zeta$ and $v_1$ make the diagrams from Definitions \ref{lax2fold}\eqref{unitor3} commute for $\otimes_1=\otimes_s$ and $\otimes_2=\otimes_c$. \end{lem}
+\begin{lem} The morphisms $\eta,u_2$ make the diagrams from Definition \ref{DClax2fold}\eqref{DCunitor4} commute for $\otimes_1=\otimes_c$ and $\otimes_2=\otimes_c$.
+Analogously, the morphisms $\zeta$ and $v_1$ make the diagrams from Definitions \ref{DClax2fold}\eqref{DCunitor3} commute for $\otimes_1=\otimes_s$ and $\otimes_2=\otimes_c$. \end{lem}

-\begin{proof} Consider the anti-clockwise composite in the diagram from Definition \ref{lax2fold}\eqref{unitor4}:
+\begin{proof} Consider the anti-clockwise composite in the diagram from Definition \ref{DClax2fold}\eqref{DCunitor4}:

-In terms of string diagrams, replacing inclusions followed by projections by the idempotent from Lemma \ref{idempotent} right away, this becomes:
+In terms of string diagrams, replacing inclusions followed by projections by the idempotent using Equation \eqref{DCinclprojprops} right away, this becomes:

-Here the first step is applying snapping (Lemma \ref{snapping}) and evaluating free loops to $1$.
-The second equality is unwinding the loop, using that overcrossing for the loop is the symmetry in $\cat{A}$, hence the same as an unresolved crossing.
+To see the first equality, first observe that snapping (Lemma \ref{DCsnapping}) for the top right ring results in a free ring and the winding in the top right of the second diagram.
+The free ring evaluates to 1, leaving us with the winding.
+Now observe that we can use a similar trick for all the other rings, where we do have to move the middle ring down first.
+The second equality is unwinding the loop, using that overcrossing for the loop is the symmetry in $\cat{A}$, hence the same as an unresolved crossing (see Equation \eqref{DCtransparancy}).
 Reading the diagrams top to bottom yields a proof for the case of $\zeta$ and $v_1$. \end{proof}